 Acknowledgement of application and information regarding testing date, time, venue and assessment procedures for the Academic Selective Entrance Test will be sent to applicants after the application closing date.

-APPLICATION FOR ENTRY INTO GIFTED AND TALENTED EDUCATION PROGRAM and PARENT INFORMATION EVENING
+APPLICATION FOR ENTRY INTO GIFTED AND TALENTED EDUCATION PROGRAM

 Each year the Department of Education, Gifted and Talented Branch provides an opportunity for students in Year 6 to apply to gain entry into Gifted and Talented Education Programs.
 Comet Bay College is one of the schools where a state accredited academic program exits and where entry is only available via a state-wide selection process conducted by the Department of Education.